stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 | JW7d^(2sl@deletethisandyourcareerisoverWx2*.txt     | 1986-01-28_raw-data-from-challenger-o-rings.txt |

 > ### Discussion
-> What are potential benefits of a File Naming Convention?
+> What are examples of potential benefits of agreeing on a File Naming Convention for a project?
 >
 >> ### Potential benefits of a File Naming Convention
 >> - Easier to process - All team members won’t have to over think the file naming process